1. SOMETHING SPECIAL

-At one time the town of Rayak was a hub for transporters, traders and travelers.
+At one time, the town of Rayak was a hub for transporters, traders, and travelers.
 It housed the Middle East’s first rail network that ran across Greater Syria from the port of Beirut until its closure in 1976.
-The site is not only a station but also a factory comprising approximately 70 buildings including a ‘locomotive garage’, ticket office and a hotel.
-Now, in ruins, the iron is rusted, the roofs are torn apart and it is overgrown with bushes and wild flowers making it difficult to distinguish the pieces.
+The site is not only a station but also a factory comprising approximately 70 buildings, including a ‘locomotive garage,’ ticket office, and a hotel.
+Now, in ruins, the iron is rusted, the roofs are torn apart, and it is overgrown with bushes and wildflowers making it challenging to distinguish the pieces.

 Akl Hotel Zahle, Brazil Road

-Like many of the buildings in this part of town, the hotel dates back more than 100 years and has all its old characteristics preserved.
-The small, family owned establishment has 10 bedrooms of which 6 have private bathrooms, 1 dining room and 2 lounges.
-Hosts, Nada Akl and her mother, make visitors feel at home right away. akl-hotel.com
+Like many buildings in this part of town, the hotel dates back more than 100 years and has all its old characteristics preserved.
+The small, family-owned establishment has 10 bedrooms, of which 6 have private bathrooms, 1 dining room, and 2 lounges.
+Hosts, Nada Akl, and her mother make visitors feel at home right away. akl-hotel.com

 Taanayel Ecolodge Taanayel – main road to Anjar

 Located at the heart of the valley in the small town of Taanayel near Zahle & the road to Anjar ruins, the Ecolodge is a traditional village with adobe houses where you can spend a day or two & travel back in time to live the village lifestyle of the Bekaa, decades ago.
 The Ecolodge has 7 large rooms with mattresses on the floor & basic bathrooms.
 A restaurant serving fresh & healthy food, a meeting room, internet & TV. arcenciel.org